 The pattern for the crochet Trinity Scarf:

 The video tutorial for the stitch of the crochet Trinity scarf:

 The chart for the stitch of the crochet Trinity scarf:

 Start with 72 chains (if you want this scarf to be wider start with an even number of chains).

-Ch 1, hdc in first st, *3 sc tog (the 1st sc in the same st as the previous, the 2nd sc in the next st and the 3rd in the next st), ch*, repeat *-* until the end of the row.
+Ch 1, hdc in first st, *3 sc tog (the 1st sc in the same st as the previous, the 2nd sc in the next st, and the 3rd in the next st), ch*.
+Repeat *-* until the end of the row.
 After you make the last 3 sc tog don’t crochet a ch instead crochet a hdc in the same st as the 3rd sc of the last 3 sc tog.

-Repeat row 2 until you reach the desire dimension, my scarf is 200 cm (almost 79″) long and 35 cm (almost 14″) width.
+Repeat row 2 until you reach the desired dimension, my scarf is 185 cm (almost 73″) long and 33 cm (almost 13″) in width.

 Tie off and weave in the ends.

-And Subscribe to my YouTube channel for my video tutorials: https://www.youtube.com/channel/UCUpzoP-RDaJV1_2kvJMh5QQ/videos
+Given that please Subscribe to my YouTube channel for my video tutorials: https://www.youtube.com/channel/UCUpzoP-RDaJV1_2kvJMh5QQ/videos

-*Some links may be affiliate links which will allow me to make a small commission on any products purchased through my recommendation.
+*Some links may be affiliate links, allowing me to make a small commission on any products purchased through my recommendation.
 Please note that this does not influence my opinion or recommendations in any way.